chmc-mcmc/mathematica/README.md

 # Acknowledgements
 I had been thinking about this topic alone for years and have received polarized feedback with headache :-)

+After I came up with a "new idea", I was very disappointed to find that there was already a similar method called RMHMC.
+But when I studied this method carefully, I found that it still seemed to have room for improvement......

 The idea of multi-particle came into my mind in Winnipeg when I was doing some research for Dr. Christopher Henry.
 The concept of kinetic energy $K_r$ was developed in collaboration with Prof. Hongji Yang.

 # Citation